mountain bikes - work - 3D - motorbikes - computers - home

 Water from the Duckhole used to be pumped out to Glenbrook to provide water for the railways and in droughts.
 A pumping station used to exist on the eastern bank of the creek, and the track out follows the path of the old coal chute and coal supply track.
 Some remains of this system can still be seen, and there's still the odd lump of coal lying by the track.

-The climb out heads basically straight up from the Duckhole to start, and starts out unrideable.
+The climb out heads basically straight up from the Duckhole, and starts out unrideable.
 Soon the track zigs and zags with some short rideable sections until finally reaching the top and more singletrack.
 Expect to push most of the way.
 Take this track to the railway line.

-CityRail have increased the fencing on the creek side of the railway line, so it's a bit trickier to get out these days.
-Now, turn right just before the railway crossing, and descend steeply back into a gully (not back the way you've gone, the turn veers right just before the drop to the old rail crossing).
-Watch out for the logs across the track at the bottom of the hill.
+Turn right after following th railway fence, and descend steeply back into a gully (not back the way you've gone, the turn veers right just before the drop to the old rail crossing).
+Watch out for the logs across the track at the bottom of the hill (I wonder if they're still there).
 Then it's a short, steep, very overgrown climb until you meet a cross track.
 Here, I go right, until I come up almost in someone's back yard.
-I think you can go straight up without getting into their yard, but I prefer to follow a track to the right about 50 m, then turning left, and left again, which takes me back to the road outside the original house, and keeps me well out of their yard.
+I think you can go straight up without getting into their yard, but I prefer to follow a track to the right about 50 m, then turn left, and left again, which takes me back to the road outside the original house, and keeps me well out of their yard.
 Follow this road until you can turn left over the railway line bridge, then turn right to head to the station.

-one fat hippyone fat hippyone fat hippyone fat hippyhalf a fat hippy
+one fat hippyone fat hippyone fat hippyone fat hippy

 All rides are now rated in Fat Hippies - one means grab a slice of pizza and stay on the beanbag, two means not bad, three means well worth a ride, four is a great ride and five means stop looking at your computer, go ride it!

-Distance ~28 km station to station, including lookouts, ~20 without going to lookouts, but that's just silly
+Distance ~30 km Woodford to lookouts and back, ~28 km Woodford station to Glenbrook station, including lookouts, ~20 without going to lookouts, but that's just silly

-Difficulty Medium/Hard - some walking, some very technical, overgrown.
+Difficulty Medium/Hard - some walking, some very overgrown.
 Not suited to new riders.
-Helmet and protective glasses strongly recommended - lots of low branches and overgrowth.
+Helmet and protective glasses strongly recommended - lots of low branches and overgrowth on the singletrack to the lookouts.
 Surface often loose.
 Quite a bit of deep sand.
-Some very technical sections.
+Some very technical sections in the Glenbrook extension.

 Time Varies - from a couple of hours to all day